juliens/mygale/README.md

  * getFunctionName() : return the name of the function/method call (class::method, function)
  * getArgs() : return an array of the parameter passed to the called function/method
+ * getThis() : return the current object of the method which has been caught
  * process() : execute the catch method and return is result

 The callback return is the return you will give to the result of the catched function/method